Gallows Run (Delaware River tributary): Statistics

 Gallows Run was entered into the Geographic Names Information System of the U.S. Geological Survey on 2 August 1979 as identification number 1175398, and is listed in the Pennsylvania Gazatteer of Streams as identification number 3278.
 The stream has a watershed of 8.72 sqmi and meets its confluence at the Delaware River's 171.8 river mile.
 The Total length of the Creek is 5.25 mi, the total elevation change is 599 ft.
 The average slope, therefore is approximately 114 feet per mile (22.1 meters per kilometer).

 Course

 Gallows Run rises on the southern slope of Buckwampum Mountain in Springfield Township and is oriented south for about 0.66 mi then turns east northeast for about 1.4 mi where it receives a tributary from the left, and flows southeast.
 After another 0.75 mi it receives another tributary from the right and turns to the east for another 0.7 mi where it enters Nockamixon Township and receives another tributary from the left.
 Continuing northeast for 0.37 mi it turns sharply north picking up two more tributaries from the right.
-Going north, it receives a tributary from the left, then from the right, then finally from the left, where it curves right and finally meets the Pennsylvania Canal (Delaware Division).
+Going north, it receives a tributary from the left, then from the right, then finally from the left, where it curves right, crosses under the aqueduct for the Delaware Canal, and finally meets the Delaware River.